 Tsingshan Signs MoU Pledging $10B to Develop Mining Sector in Madagascar

 On 6 February 2026, at the Iavoloha Presidential Palace, Tsingshan and the transitional Government of Madagascar signed a Memorandum of Understanding (MoU) to cooperate to develop the mining sector.
-The President of Madagascar Colonel Michael Ranjaneri and Tsingshan’s GM for the Green Industrial Park Business, SUN Jianqiang, led the two dies and signed the Memorandum
+The President of Madagascar Colonel Michael Ranjaneri and Tsingshan Madagascar GM, SUN Jianqiang, led the two sides and signed the Memorandum

 The scope of cooperation covers exploration, extraction, processing, as well as related infrastructure.
 It also includes the development of an industrial zone specializing in mining.
 Initially, Tsingshan has set its eyes on iron ore, since the company already has similar operations in Zimbabwe.
 In the future, it is not excluded that Qingshan might move into other minerals.